ocpp-balanz/ocppsim/README.md

 ChangeConfiguration (only actively uses AuthorizationKey during http authentication if set) RemoteStartTransaction
 RemoteStopTransaction
+GetConfiguration
+ChangeConfiguration

 ## Limitations

 - Charging profile evaluation assuming timing "forever"
 - Currently only chargers with a single connector/outlet is supported.
-- Many messages not supported
+- Some messages not supported